Chance093/blog/HOW_TO_MANAGE_SSH_KEYS.md

 > Make sure you change up the file to work for you.
 Host can be anything you
 > want (it should easily identify what host you are using and what work you are
 > doing).
 Hostname should always be the website you are connecting to.
 Identity
-> file should point to the ssh private key file name you are going to use.
+> file should point to the SSH private key file name you are going to use.
 >
-> In the `Cloning a Repo` Section, it should make sense how we can connect
+> In the **Clone Your Repo** Section, it should make sense how we can connect
 > different repos to different keys.
 It is very important to realize that this
-> ssh config file is telling your ssh client which key it should be looking for
+> SSH config file is telling your SSH client which key it should be looking for
 > every time its setting up a connection from a certain host.

 ## Connecting Your SSH Keys

-You will need to add your public key to the host you are trying to connect to (Github/GitLab).
-This allows the host to connect with your machine through ssh in a very secure way.
-Connecting your ssh key is very simple.
+You will need to add your public key to the host you are trying to connect to (GitHub/GitLab).
+This allows the host to connect with your machine through SSH in a very secure way.
+Connecting your SSH key is very simple.

 ### GitHub SSH Connection

-1. Copy the SSH key to your clipboard
+1. Copy the SSH key to your clipboard.

 > You will need to copy your public key (NOT YOUR PRIVATE KEY!).
 Copy the
 > example code, and make sure to point to the correct public key.